ElMassimo/vite-plugin-full-reload/README.md

 This is useful to trigger a page refresh for files that are not being imported, such as server-rendered templates.

-## Background 📜

-When using _[Vite Ruby]_, I wanted to see changes to server-rendered layout or template without having to manually reload the page.

-Also, in _[JS From Routes]_ path helpers are generated when Rails reload is triggered.

-Triggering a page reload when `config/routes.rb` is modified makes the DX very smooth.

 ## Acknowledgements

 - <kbd>[vite-plugin-live-reload]</kbd>

-  This is a nice plugin, I found it after quickly developing this one.
+  This is a nice plugin, I found it right before publishing this one.

   I've made [two](https://github.com/arnoson/vite-plugin-live-reload/pull/3) [PRs](https://github.com/arnoson/vite-plugin-live-reload/pull/5) that are needed to support these use cases.